Luis-Eduardo-Fr/LockBox-by-lefds/README.md

-# Password Manager by lefds
+# LockBox - Password Manager written in C++ by lefds

+# Under Development...